What An Executor Can And Cannot Do In Texas banner Texas

 How Do Executors Handle Debts and Liabilities?

-Handling debts and liabilities is a big job for executors.
-They need to find out all the debts owed by the person who died and use the estate’s assets to pay them before giving anything to beneficiaries.
-This task, known as executor debt repayment obligations, is watched by the Texas probate court.
-Executors follow estate administration rules to make sure creditors are properly paid and to protect themselves from legal trouble.
+Executors have a big job handling debts and liabilities.
+They need to find out all the debts the deceased person owes and use the estate’s assets to pay them before giving anything to beneficiaries.
+The Texas probate court watches this task as executor debt repayment obligations.
+Executors follow estate administration rules to ensure creditors are appropriately paid and protect themselves from legal trouble.

 Managing Beneficiaries: What Are the Executor’s Duties?